akshithambekar/s24/README.md

 6. A kill switch can halt trading instantly.
 7. All activity is observable through structured endpoints and UI panels.

-> Built in 36 hours at Hackfax x PatriotHacks 2026.
+> 🏆 Best Use of Solana @ Hackfax x PatriotHacks 2026.
 View the Devpost [here](https://devpost.com/software/s24).

 ---